 You’ll have to go into each app to turn the notifications off but it’s worth the effort.
 Two of the biggest offenders are Twitter and Facebook so turn those off unless you can’t live without them.

 #5.
-Bluetooth, Wifi, Mobile data turn off when not use:
+Bluetooth, Wifi, Mobile data turn off when not use

 Several Technology on your mobile, including Bluetooth, Wi-fi, and Mobile data are made to continually check for signal making them the biggest battery killers of Mobile phones and potential radiation emitters.

 #6.
-Turn off GPS, NFC and Location service:
+Turn off GPS, NFC and Location service

 GPS, NFC and Location services is another feature that can affect your battery performance.
 Maps and Compass are some of the applications that actively use the features.
-If you don’t use these services regularly, turn off the GPS, NFC, and another location services to extends smartphone’s battery life.
+If you don’t use these services regularly, turn off the GPS, NFC, and other location services to extends smartphone’s battery life.

 #7.
-Install the latest operating system:
+Install the latest operating system

 Your Smartphone’s operating system, be it iOS, Android, RIM or Windows phone is one of the key factors affecting the battery performance.
 If your phone is running the old version of Software which contains bugs, it may cause the battery to drain overnight, even without any use.
 So always update your phone to the version of the software to get rid of battery bugs.
-Who known that the updated software can make your phone’s battery last longer?
+Who knew that the updated software can make your phone’s battery last longer?

 #8.
-Turn off Vibration and Keytones:
+Turn off Vibration and Keytones

 Vibrations are great for notifying you about incoming calls or messages when you’re in the theater, meetings or other places where it’s necessary to keep the phone silent.
 In places where it doesn’t matter, it will be better for you to use your ringtone as notification if you want to keep your smartphones on longer.
 Switching off your mobile phone’s Vibrate function and consider switching off your keytones if you can live without them.
 So you might want to put off vibration and Keytones unless you want that as an additional awareness.

 #9.
-Only used original battery:
+Only used the original battery

 Only used original batteries or respected third party manufacturer batteries.
 Saving a few bucks on a battery that might damage your beloved smartphones is a poor choice indeed, and may also deliver sub-standard battery performance.

 #10.
-Charge the battery regularly:
+Charge the battery regularly

 Most of the smartphones are powered by a rechargeable Lithium-ion battery.
 To maintain the battery’s lifespan, you should charge it regularly regardless of battery level.
 It helps the electrons in a Lithium-ion battery actively moving around.
 It’s recommended to perform at least one full charge and discharge cycle (0% – 100% and 100% – 0%) every month.